AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Notice how skew is zero since delay for both clock path is x9'+y15.

 Let us change some variables to minimize the negative slack.
-Use `echo $::env(SYNTH_STRATEGY) to view the current variables.
-The following are changed:
+We will now change the variables "on the flight".
+Use `echo $::env(SYNTH_STRATEGY)` to view the current value of the variables before changing it:

 ```
 echo $::env(SYNTH_STRATEGY)